 There are several factors that make up a good EDI service and EDI service provider.
 I have detailed some technical success factors that companies looking to outsource their EDI functions or even looking to replace existing ones should look out for.

-15 years ago if an EDI service were able to support only one or two documents standards, for example EDIFACT and X.12, it may have been enough.
+15 years ago, if an EDI service were able to support only one or two document standards, for example, EDIFACT and X.12, it may have been enough.
 However, that is no longer the case.
 Nowadays, they must support various communication methods, from legacy and batch-based communication to real-time and online messaging.
-This means that it must have the technical flexibility in terms of integration technologies and messaging standards.
-Such flexibility allows the provider to adapt to a company’s technical interfaces and prevent the need for those companies to integrate with the provider’s interfaces.
+This means that it must have technical flexibility in terms of integration technologies and messaging standards.
+Such flexibility allows the provider to adapt to a company’s technical interfaces and prevents the need for those companies to integrate with the provider’s interfaces.
 If this kind of technical flexibility is not achieved, it creates a technical challenge for the companies using the service when they need to adapt to the technologies and interfaces provided by the service and not vice-versa.

 In addition to a real-time tactical view provided by the service, companies may need to utilize tracked data as a part of their in-house Business Intelligence (BI).
 For this, the service provider may enable customer BI to pull the desired tracking data from the service directly.